 Note: Diagrams are for illustrative purposes only.
-Actual site and building design will be evaluated during the regulatory review process
+Actual site, building design and location of open spaces will be evaluated during the regulatory review process

 3.3 District: Rock Spring West

 This district includes properties located west of the I-270 spur and north and south of Westlake Terrace.
 The area is linked to the Rock Spring office park by Westlake Terrace/Fernwood Road, which bridges the I-270 spur.
 This district comprises destination retailers, with Westfield Montgomery Mall located on the south side of Westlake Terrace.
 Across from Westfield Montgomery Mall, on the north side of Westlake Terrace, is a Home Depot, as well as automobile sales and service uses, including Jim Coleman Toyota/Infinity/Cadillac and the former site of Ourisman Ford.